AliKaanKoc2/DSA/README.md

 For this project, I collected the data from numerous publicly available sources to create a large and reliable dataset.
 Below, I explain the steps of my data collection process in detail:

-**1 - Searching for Relevant Data:**
+**1 - Looking for Relevant Data:**
 I searched multiple open data platforms for datasets on online sales and pandemic-related policies, using keywords like “online sales” and “COVID-19 lockdown data” to guide the process.

-**2 - Selecting Appropriate Datasets:**
+**2 - Selecting Usefull Datasets:**
 I focused on datasets that provided daily purchase activity, product category and country details during the analysis period.
 In order to connect shopping patterns with COVID-19 period, I also included a global pandemic dataset that shows the date range of lockdowns.

 **3 - Downloading and Storing Data:**
-The datasets were downloaded in CSV format from Kaggle and replaced in the repository.
+The datasets were downloaded in CSV format from Kaggle and stored in my project repository.
 All of the necessary files will be cleaned and merged in the future.

 ---
 ## Data Sources